jarvisteach/appJar/docs/mkdocs/docs/pythonWidgetGrouping.md

     Change the text of the named tab in the specified *TabbedFrame*.
     If no `newText` is provided, the tab will revert back to its original text.

+* `.setTabIcon(title, tab, iconName)`
+    Set an icon to display in the specified tab.

+* `.setTabImage(title, tab, imagePath)`
+    Set an image to display in the specified tab.

 * `.setTabbedFrameTabExpand(title, expand=True)`
     By default, the tabs take up the minimum amount of space necessary.
     Set this to True, to have the tabs fill the entire row.